Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-sustaining-the-transformation.md

 A rushed reenlistment decision can conflict with a Marine's duties and future goals.

 **Action**
-Compare continued service with your abilities and long term commitments.
+Compare continued service with your abilities and long-term commitments.

 **Outcome**
 Careful reflection leads to a more responsible career decision.